webplatform/docs/apis/webaudio/AudioBuffer/getChannelData/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Returns the Float32Array representing the PCM audio data for the specific channel.}}
+{{Summary_Section|Returns the '''Float32Array''' representing the PCM audio data for the specific channel.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=channel
 |Data type=unsigned long
 |Description=The channel parameter is an index representing the particular channel to get data for.
 An index value of 0 represents the first channel.
-This index value MUST be less than numberOfChannels or an exception will be thrown.
+This index value MUST be less than [[apis/webaudio/AudioBuffer/numberOfChannels|'''numberOfChannels''']] or an exception will be thrown.
 |Optional=No
 }}
 |Method_applies_to=apis/webaudio/AudioBuffer